happygoalvin/All-About-Swords/README.md

 1. User will be able to filter from a textbox search on the sword name and is able to search by a minimum sword length to a maximum sword length, and also from a multi-select dropdown on the tags that are given to a sword.

-2. User will be able to create, edit and delete a document.
+2. User will be able to create, edit and delete a document for the sword catalogue.

 _Content Requirements_